Ethics in Management: 3 Approaches to Lead Better

 It stands for resolving social and economic bias.
 It supports the equal distribution of goods and services.

-Types of Workplace Ethics
+3 Types of Management Ethics

 Archie B. Carroll has identified three types of management ethics or standards of conduct.
 They are as follows: